How to Apply

 First & Last Month’s Rent:

-- The office does not collect first or last month’s rent.
+- The office does not collect first or last month’s rent in advance.
 These should be paid during the corresponding month when they are due.
 First month’s rent should be paid on or before the day of your move-in.
 This is required in order for us to provide the apartment keys.

 - Rent is prorated if your lease start date is mid-month.